dabigsahar-dotcom/Project-Tummus/full-separate-glove-tutorial.md

 ### What this does

-This makes the glove appear during gameplay.
+This makes the glove appear in gameplay.

 ## Step 5: Make the glove clickable

-In `Board::MouseHitTest(...)` inside `Lawn/Board.cpp`, add this directly after the shovel hit test:
+In `Board::MouseHitTest(...)` inside `Lawn/Board.cpp` add this directly after the shovel hit test:

 ```cpp
 Rect aGloveButtonRect = GetGloveButtonRect();